VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ## Automatically generated metrics

-`vmagent` automatically generates the following metrics per each scrape of every [Prometheus-compatible target](#how-to-collect-metrics-in-prometheus-format):
+`vmagent` automatically generates the following metrics per each scrape of every [Prometheus-compatible target](#how-to-collect-metrics-in-prometheus-format) and attaches target-specific `instance` and `job` labels to these metrics:

 * `up` - this metric exposes `1` value on successful scrape and `0` value on unsuccessful scrape.
 This allows monitoring failing scrapes with the following [MetricsQL query](https://docs.victoriametrics.com/MetricsQL.html):